Pest Control

 How to Remove Bed Bugs from Mattress

 Removing bed bugs from your mattress is a detailed task.
 It requires careful attention to every seam and crevice.
-To get rid of bed bugs, you need to know the right methods and apply them well.

 Initial Vacuuming Techniques

 The first step is to vacuum the mattress thoroughly.
 Use a vacuum with a hose attachment to clean the mattress surface.
 Focus on seams, tufts, and crevices where bed bugs hide.
+Make sure to use a vacuum bag or empty the canister into a sealed plastic bag after each use.

 Treating Mattress Seams, Tufts, and Crevices